-For those more confident in their DIY skills, take a look at our step by step tips to fitting a kitchen door before you start.
+For those more confident in their DIY skills, take a look at our step-by-step tips for fitting a kitchen door before you start.

 Firstly, think about whether the door will open inwards or outwards.
 If you want the door to open inwards, make sure you have enough room for it to do so, so that the door is not constantly banging into the wall or the kitchen units.

-Once you have established the size and width of door you need, you can make a choice from the great selection available from Wren Kitchens.
+Once you have established the size and width of the door you need, you can choose from the great selection available from many options online.
 When fitting the door, leave a 2-3mm gap between it and the frame and make any small adjustments by shaving the wood with a plane.

 Mark positions on the door frame where the hinges will be and carefully chisel out recesses where the hinges will fit.
 To prevent the wood from splitting, make test holes in the wood first.

-Next, screw each hinge into position with one screw and test that the door swings open and shit properly.
+Next, screw each hinge into position with one screw and test that the door swings open and shut properly.
 If it does, you can screw in the remaining screws.

 Finally, enjoy your new kitchen door, and well done!